Nineteen Minutes: Plot

 In their sophomore year, Josie begins dating Matt, a popular jock who leads his friends Drew Girard and John Eberhard in bullying Peter.
 Matt often calls Peter "homo" and "fag," leading Peter to question his sexual orientation.
 The bullying intensifies once Matt begins dating Josie, in his possessive efforts to keep her away from other boys.
 On one occasion, Peter approaches Josie after school to try talking to her.
 Matt beats him up, leaving Peter humiliated in front of the school.

 The flashbacks also reveal several subplots: the difficult relationship between Josie and her single mother Alex, Alex's dilemma of being a judge and a mother, Peter's escape from bullying into the world of video games, Josie's fear of falling out of the popular crowd and her suicide back-up plan when she does, Matt's abusive behavior toward Josie, Josie's pregnancy and subsequent miscarriage, as well as Lewis Houghton's hunting lessons with his son Peter.

-One month before the shooting, Peter realizes that he has feelings for Josie, and sends her an email expressing his love.
-Courtney Ignatio reads this email before Josie and has Drew forward it to the entire school.
+One month before the shooting, Matt rapes Josie, while Peter realizes that he has feelings for Josie, and sends her an email expressing his love.
+Courtney Ignatio reads this email before Josie and has Drew forward it to the entire school, while Josie realizes to her horror that she's pregnant.
 Courtney then convinces Peter that Josie likes him.
 Peter asks Josie to join him later during lunch, only to suffer public humiliation as Matt pulls down Peter's pants and exposes his genitals to a cafeteria full of students.
-Peter's psychotic break is triggered on the morning of the shooting when he turns on his computer and accidentally opens the email he wrote to Josie.
+Josie miscarries Matt's child, and Peter's psychotic break is triggered on the morning of the shooting when he turns on his computer and accidentally opens the email he wrote to Josie.